We’ve added new features to Project Catalog! Learn more here.

 We review all projects for quality and professionalism.
 Once your project has been approved, you can highlight it on your profile.
 Creating a project in Project Catalog allows you to sit back and let clients come to you!

 With Project Catalog, you also get some great perks, such as:

 - Contract Cancellation Grace Period.
-You have a grace period to cancel a contract within its first 24 hours, without impacting your Job Success Score.
+You can cancel a contract within 24 hours of receiving requirements from your client without impacting your Job Success Score.

 - Feedback Removal.
 You enjoy "feedback removal" privileges for these projects, and can request removal of feedback for one Project Catalog contract per month.

 Planning a Project

 You may already know what services you would like to offer for your first project.
 If you are undecided, think about the work you have done in the past.
 Here are some things to consider:

 - What work have you enjoyed the most?

 - Out of all the skills and services you offer, what seems to be most in demand?
 What do clients request most often?